SgrE/SgrE.github.io/README.md

+This homepage follows the new design as below.

 <a href="https://github.com/szl2/jemdoc-new-design"><img src="README.assets/banner.png" alt="banner" style="zoom:100%;" /></a>

 [jemdoc](https://jemdoc.jaboc.net/) (or [jemdoc+MathJax](http://www.mit.edu/~wsshin/jemdoc+mathjax.html)) has always been a good choice for light static website generating.